ezioleq/FBCID/README.md

 # FBCID
 Facebook Conversation Image Downloader

-A simple tool to download images from your facebook conversation thread to your local storage.
+A simple tool to download images (and videos) from your facebook conversation thread to your local storage.

 ## Using:
 ```bash